jcoreio/zod-forms/docs/docs/api/createZodForm.md

-If you want to use `.transform`s in `schema`, you must declare them via [`zod-invertible`](https://github.com/jcoreio/zod-invertible) so that it's possible to format final values into raw values; otherwise `createZodForm` will throw an error.
+If you want to use `.transform`s in `schema`, you must declare them via [`zod-invertible`](https://github.com/jcoreio/zod-invertible) so that it's possible to invert parsed values back into input values; otherwise `createZodForm` will throw an error.

 ## Returns [`ZodForm<T>`](types#zodform)